it-is-final/jpn-frlg-helper/docs/ace-setup.md

 4. Select the decamark using the white hand
 5. Select release and confirm

-You have completed the setup to grab ACE on Japanese FRLG.
+You have completed the grab ACE setup for Japanese FireRed and LeafGreen.